integrations/terraform-provider-github/website/docs/d/repositories.html.markdown

 * `query` - (Required) Search query.
 See [documentation for the search syntax](https://help.github.com/articles/understanding-the-search-syntax/).
 * `sort` - (Optional) Sorts the repositories returned by the specified attribute.
 Valid values include `stars`, `fork`, and `updated`.
 Defaults to `updated`.
 * `include_repo_id` - (Optional) Returns a list of found repository IDs
+* `results_per_page` - (Optional) Set the number of repositories requested per API call.
+Can be useful to decrease if requests are timing out or to increase to reduce the number of API calls.
+Defaults to 100.

 ## Attributes Reference